srid/nix-health/README.md

 # nix-health

-WIP: Check the health of your Nix install
+🩺 Check the health of your Nix install

 ## Usage